run2bizdocs/developers/en-us/docs/webservice/webservices.md

 A structure has been created in the database to store data required for Citrest to function.
 The rest_v2.pdm data model is located in the**CitCorporeWeb/Model **directory.

-All tables maintained in Citrest have the prefix Rest\_ and have relationships with other tables in the CITSmart model: ObjetoNegocio, Grupo, Usuário, and ProcessamentoBatch.
+All tables maintained in Citrest have the prefix Rest\_ and have relationships with other tables in the 4biz model: ObjetoNegocio, Grupo, Usuário, and ProcessamentoBatch.

 ##Classes Resources

 The Resources classes are simple classes, POJO, containing JAX-RS annotations to indicate existing mappings and operations.

-The Resources classes should be in the package br.com.centralit.citsmart.rest.resource and follow the naming pattern used in the other classes Resources, Rest \<NomeDoUC\> Resources.java.
+The Resources classes should be in the package br.com.centralit.4biz.rest.resource and follow the naming pattern used in the other classes Resources, Rest \<NomeDoUC\> Resources.java.

 The resource class that intercepts the http call to the webservice must be mapped to the web.xml file.
 For example:

 !!!
 Example
     \<context-param\>
     \<param-name\>resteasy-resources2\</param-name\>
     \<param-value\>
-      br.com.centralit.citsmart.rest.resource.RestOperationResources
+      br.com.centralit.4biz.rest.resource.RestOperationResources
     ​\</param-value\>
     \</context-param\>